 5.4.14.3 Support for UE-satellite-UE communication when serving satellite changes

-NOTE 1: The following mechanism assumes gNB, UL CL/L-PSA, IMS-AGW are onboard the same satellite.
+NOTE 1: The following mechanism assumes that the source gNB, UL CL/L-PSA, and IMS-AGW are onboard the same source satellite, and the target gNB, UL CL/L-PSA, and IMS-AGW are onboard the same target satellite.

 In the UE-SAT-UE communication, if the UE's serving satellite changes (e.g. due to UE movement or the satellite movement), the Xn/N2-based handover procedure can be performed to change the serving gNB from that on the source satellite to that on the target satellite.
 The AMF includes the target satellite ID in the Nsmf_PDUSession_UpdateSMContext Request to the SMF.
 The SMF decides whether to route IMS user plane traffic to the PSA on the ground or retain the UL CL/L-PSA on the satellite based on local configuration and other factors as specified in clause 6.3.3.